Inquiry

 Overview

-Our eukaryotic 18S rRNA sequencing determines the specific 18S ribosomal RNA (rRNA) genes of eukaryotes and yeast using the next-generation sequencing (NGS) and long-read sequencing platforms.
-This service helps reveal the microbial community structure, evolutionary relationship of eukaryotes, and the correlation between eukaryotes and the environment.
+Our eukaryotic 18S rRNA sequencing applies both Next-Generation Sequencing (NGS) and long-read sequencing platforms to identify specific 18S ribosomal RNA (rRNA) genes in eukaryotes and yeasts.
+This service aids in uncovering the structure of microbial communities, the evolutionary relationships of eukaryotic organisms, and the correlations between eukaryotes and their environment.

 Our Advantages: